luyadev/luya.io/docs/guide/app/mail.md

 ]
 ```

 > Often there are different configuration needed which are depending on your hosting provider.
-Please have a closer look to `luya\components\Mail` to understand how and what can be configured to match the requirements of your email hosting provider.
+Please have a closer look to <class name="luya\components\Mail" /> to understand how and what can be configured to match the requirements of your email hosting provider.

 In order to test your configurations you can run the console command `health/mailer`.
 The command will try to connect to your mail server trough your provided credentials.
 By default the mailer component requires a SMTP Server and is not using PHPs mail function.